MeltanoLabs/Meta/README.md

 ### Contributors

-MeltanoLabs contributors are community members who volunteer to actively make contributions and review pull requests/issues within MeltanoLabs but dont have an explicit maintainer status on any one repository.
+MeltanoLabs contributors are community members who volunteer to actively make contributions and review pull requests/issues within MeltanoLabs repositories but dont have an explicit maintainer status on any one repository.
 This group of community members will be part of the `labs` slack channel and will be the first to hear about repositories that need new maintainer volunteers and general maintenance requests.

 ### Maintainers